aav7fl/website/_posts/2020-07-19-replacing-z-wave-with-esphome.md

 ## The Wrong Decision

 I am willing to admit that I made the wrong decision last year when I decided to buy into Z-Wave.
 On paper, it was a dream to have a local network on a mostly uncongested wireless spectrum.
-The reality was that [some Z-Wave devices ship with bugs](https://github.com/OpenZWave/open-zwave/issues/2215) and it’s not always possible to apply an update (unless you have a responsible manufacturer and a Z-Wave plus device).
+The reality was that [some Z-Wave devices ship with bugs](https://github.com/OpenZWave/open-zwave/issues/2215) and it's not always possible to apply an update (unless you have a responsible manufacturer and a Z-Wave plus device).
 This means you might be permanently reliant on downstream patches to get the full functionality out of the device.
 The broadcast range for Z-Wave devices is not great for our small apartment, and I frequently noticed state changes would get lost on the network if the node was too far away from the nearest repeater.

 ## Fuel to the Fire

-To add on to my frustration, the 7x Zooz Zen15 smart plugs that I purchased (across four different batches) required at three separate RMA’s within one year.
-Each of the RMA’s was due to faulty power reading spikes which would cause the overcharge protection to trigger and shut off the plug.
+To add on to my frustration, the 7x Zooz Zen15 smart plugs that I purchased (across four different batches) required at three separate RMA's within one year.
+Each of the RMA's was due to faulty power reading spikes which would cause the overcharge protection to trigger and shut off the plug.

 Through some extensive testing I found this to be a fault within the plug each time.
 I was able to prove this by placing a Kill A Watt electricity usage monitor between the wall and the Zen15 plug.
 The Kill A Watt was able to contradict any readings broadcast by the Zen15… Except this kept happening even with brand-new replacements.